EmmaBR/Parstagram/README.md

 Describe any challenges encountered while building the app.
 - understanding how to access different parts of the data in Parse
+- get image and upload to parse to change profile image

 ## License